edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part2.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 # Publishing on (Test)PyPI

 Part 2 of notes from a talk given to the WSU Python Working Group on February 8, 2023.
+See Part 1 [here](part1.ipynb).

-Here, we'll cover the basics of publishing a project on PyPI or TestPyPI using PDM, including managing relevant project metadata.
+In this chapter, we'll cover the basics of publishing a project on PyPI or TestPyPI using PDM, including managing relevant project metadata.

 This tutorial is primarily aimed at macOS and Linux users, although the commands for Windows should mostly translate.